-Introduction
+1 Introduction

-This guidance notes summarises what cash flow forecasting is, how to produce a useful forecast and how to then use the forecast to assess progress on site as well as other issues, and to assist both employers and contractors to analyse actual expenditure against forecast expenditure.
+This practice information summarises what cash flow forecasting is, how to produce a useful forecast and how to then use the forecast to assess progress on site as well as other issues.
+It can also help assist both employers and contractors to analyse actual expenditure against forecast expenditure.

 For the purposes of giving guidance the client is referred to as the 'employer' and the main contractor as 'contractor'.
-However, much of the guidance can equally be applied to a contractor/ sub-contractor or supplier arrangement.
+However, much of the guidance can equally be applied to a contractor/ subcontractor or supplier arrangement.

-This guidance note generally gives guidance on the cash flow of construction contracts (project cash flows) and not specifically for the cash flows of companies (organisational cash flow), although there are many principles that do overlap.
+This practice information generally gives guidance on the cash flow of construction contracts (project cash flows) and not specifically for the cash flows of companies (organisational cash flows), although there are many principles that do overlap.

 Cash flow is the lifeblood of the construction industry and relates to the incoming or outgoing of money to or from a company over a given period (usually monthly).
-Within construction contracts a cash flow forecast is generally used to inform the employer so that they know what and when their monetary commitments under the contract will be.
+Within construction contracts, a cash flow forecast is generally used to inform the employer so they know what and when their monetary commitments under the contract will be.
 They can be in the form of long-term or short-term forecasts and these forecasts should be constantly updated and revised as better, more accurate information becomes available or when variations to the model occur (i.e. non-expenditure of provisional sums, claims, extension of times).

 Guidance is given in relation to the main forms of contract and main procurement routes, under the following headings, which map to the Assessment of Professional Competence (APC):

-- General principles (Level 1: Knowing)

-- Practical application (Level 2: Doing)

-- Practical considerations (Level 3: Doing/ Advising)

-Minimum level of service

-The quantity surveyor is expected to fulfil the following duties, notwithstanding the detailed terms of any appointment or contractual obligation:

-- Take an initial brief from the employer to understand their requirements for a cash flow forecast. - Produce an initial cash flow forecast at the feasibility stage to give the employer an understanding of their likely obligations. - Update the cash flow forecast throughout the design, tendering and contract period. - Monitor actual payments against the cash flow forecast and explain any discrepancies.
+- General principles (Level 1: Knowing) - Practical application (Level 2: Doing) - Practical considerations (Level 3: Advising) - 1.1 Minimum level of ServiceThe quantity surveyor is expected to fulfil the following duties, notwithstanding the detailed terms of any appointment or contractual obligation. - Take an initial brief from the employer to understand their requirements for a cash flow forecast. - Develop and maintain a project cost plan and project cash flow forecast for the duration of the project to give the employer an understanding of their likely obligations. - Update the cash flow forecast throughout the design, tendering and contract period. - Monitor actual payments against the cash flow forecast and explain any discrepancies.

-1 General Principles: Level 1 - Knowing
+2 General Principles: Level 1 - Knowing